 The Monsanto Dance Education Residency Program

 Dance St. Louis brings teaching artists from our performing companies for intensive three-week residencies each semester, culminating in free attendance at matinees.
-In the 2016-2017 51st anniversary season, residencies are with Bill T. Jones / Arnie Zane Company (New York City) and RAWdance (San Francisco), and reach about 200 under-served students at urban middle and high schools.
+The residencies reach about 200 under-served students at urban middle and high schools.